 VŠB – Technical University of Ostrava (CZ)

-Bioenergy currently provides more than 60% of renewable energy sources (RES) in Europe, and is one of the key primary energy sources for 20% RES target in 2020.
-More than half of the current bioenergy is forest based biomass, the growth will be based on forest, agricultural and algae type of biomass resources as well as of the biogenic fraction of municipal and industrial waste.
+Bioenergy currently provides more than 60% of renewable energy sources (RES) in Europe and is one of the key primary energy sources for 20% RES target in 2020.
+More than half of the current bioenergy is forest-based biomass, the growth will be based on forest, agricultural and algae type of biomass resources as well as on the biogenic fraction of municipal and industrial waste.
 Bioenergy is widely used for heat and power.

 The overall objective of this Joint Programme is to align pre-competitive research activities at EERA institutes to give a technical-scientific basis to further develop the next generation biofuels routes and to explore the possibilities for joint technology development.
 The more efficient use of R&D investments that this Joint Programme foresees contributes to an acceleration of the development of next-generation conversion technologies.

-The EERA Bioenergy Programme will develop new technologies and improve the competiveness of next generation biofuels with four main sub-programmes:
+The EERA Bioenergy Joint Programme will develop new technologies and improve the competitiveness of next generation biofuels with four main sub-programmes:

-- SP5 Stationary Bioenergy: Mrs Berta Matas Güell, firstname.lastname@example.org
+- SP5: Stationary Bioenergy: Ms. Berta Matas Güell, firstname.lastname@example.org